-Since its creation in 1993, NEIWPCC’s Residuals Workgroup has been working to enhance interstate communication on issues associated with residuals from wastewater treatment, drinking water treatment, and on-site sewage disposal.
-The workgroup meets 3-4 times a year, and is comprised of staff from NEIWPCC, EPA, along with the residuals coordinators from each of our member states’ environmental agencies.
+Since1993, NEIWPCC’s Residuals Workgroup has improved interstate communication on issues associated with residuals from wastewater treatment, drinking water treatment, and on-site sewage disposal.
+The workgroup meets 3 or 4 times a year.
+The group comprises staff from NEIWPCC and the EPA, and the residuals coordinators from each of our member states’ environmental agencies.

-The Residuals Workgroup works to promote compatibility among state and federal sludge and septage management programs.
+The Residuals Workgroup promotes compatibility among state and federal sludge and septage management programs.
 NEIWPCC provides a forum for interstate discussion as well as technical assistance and coordination.

-A recent addition to NEIWPCC’s residuals management area of expertise has been focused on fats, oil, and grease (FOG).
-As the environmental community moves to more stringently manage FOG, it is essential that there be adequate treatment capacity to manage the material removed from private and municipal wastewater systems.
+A recent addition to NEIWPCC’s residuals-management expertise has focused on fats, oil, and grease (FOG).
+The environmental community is moving to manage FOG more stringently.
+There needs to be adequate treatment capacity to manage the material removed from private and municipal wastewater systems.